The information on this page was collected from public resources and does not constitute legal advice.

 What documents will I receive once I get temporary protection?You will have confirmation of your PESEL number and a printout with login and password of your Profil Zaufany, an online profile, required to submit applications online. |

 Can I apply for asylum while under temporary protection?
 What is the difference?Yes, you can apply for for asylum (international protection).
+It is not adviced to apply for asylum for people who qualify for temporary protection.
 The main differences from the temporary protection are the following:

 Asylum